Celebrate Your Community Hero

 Thank you for your contribution to the Community Hero Celebration!

-• Share on Facebook Share on Twitter Share on Linkedin Email this link
+• Share The Silent Hero on Facebook Share The Silent Hero on Twitter Share The Silent Hero on Linkedin Email The Silent Hero link

 The Silent Hero

-by BrokenGirl, almost 2 years ago
+by BrokenGirl, over 2 years ago

 I would like to tell you about a brave man that saved around 50 people one night.
 He went to work like any other night, when a man caused a disturbance at the bar where he was a security guard .
 He politely told the young man and his girlfriend to leave the establishment there where harsh words exchanged and he left.
 About 20 minutes later he came back and the hero I’m speaking about saw him running towards the bar with a loaded 45 calibre he quickly told everyone to shutoff the music and he held the door closed...
 Continue reading

-• Share on Facebook Share on Twitter Share on Linkedin Email this link
+• Share Residents are family. on Facebook Share Residents are family. on Twitter Share Residents are family. on Linkedin Email Residents are family. link

 Residents are family.

-by kburke , about 3 years ago
+by kburke , almost 4 years ago

 I would love to nominate my Mom.
 My Mom has been an employee of Port Perry Place, for almost 21 years... since I was 4 years old!
 Her residents are her family.
 My siblings and I have all gotten to know numerous residents and have been able to spend time with them and grow to love them.
 We love our Mom’s job and it means so much to all of us.